Suggested articles:

 Using Boolean and proximity operators are convenient to refine queries in case search results are too noisy or increase the recall when the number of results is too limited.

-Each line are limited to 10 000 characters.
+Each line is limited to 10 000 characters.

 Several types of operators are available in the search form and in the command line: